daphneding/GA_project_Chinese-NLP/README.md

 The objective of the study is two-folds:

-#### Proof of concept:
+#### 1. Proof of Concept:

-- Is the analysis through NLP able to uncover the linguistic complexity and cultural nuances of Chinese?
+- Is the analysis through text EDA & NLP able to uncover the linguistic complexity and cultural nuances of Chinese, by a test of movie genre classification?

-#### Insights for potential applications:
+#### 2. Insights for Douban:

-- The use of Chinese NLP in the field of content review, and content recommendation systems etc.
+- For movie reviews under two different genres, how far apart are their Douban reviews?

 The project is approached with the following steps: